Humans have created music since before recorded history.

 A 1996 study investigated reports from Parkinson’s patients, people who had suffered strokes, and women’s recovery after childbirth.
 Listening to music, singing, and dancing were all associated with improved outcomes in all these experiences, from engaging the brain to reducing pain sensations and speeding physical recovery.

 A survey of young cancer patients in 1998 found that music therapy was a great way to manage chronic pain because music competed with the pain impulses in the central nervous system.
 Music therapists were recommended to let their clients choose music they preferred during therapy sessions as a way of expressing feelings about their experiences with cancer and treatment.

 Mood, Stress, and Emotional Regulation With Music Therapy

-Music therapy has been found to aid not just in pain management, but in other important aspects of stress reduction like:
+Music therapy has been found to aid not just in pain management, but in other important aspects of stress reduction.
+For example, music therapy can:

 - Lower blood pressure.

-- Better cardiac output and regular heart rhythm.
+- Improve cardiac output and regular heart rhythm.

 Behavioral issues, including appetite changes, social withdrawal, and angry outbursts will also be improved with music therapy, as stress releases and is managed better.

 A 2008 report found that music therapy can ease mental illnesses like depression.
 In four out of five studies, patients receiving treatment for depression that included music therapy reported a decrease in depressive symptoms compared to those who did not receive music therapy.